Ben Abdallah Banda

 Ben Abdallah Banda (born August 15, 1971) is a Ghanaian politician and member of the Seventh Parliament of the Fourth Republic of Ghana representing the Offinso South Constituency in the Ashanti Region on the ticket of the New Patriotic Party.

 Early life and education

 Banda was born on August 15, 1971.
 He hails from Abofour-Offinso a town in the Ashanti Region of Ghana.
 He obtained his bachelor's degree in law from the University of Ghana in 1998.
-He also earned a bachelor of law degree from Ghana School of Law in 2000.
+He also earned a bachelor of law degree from the Ghana School of Law in 2000.